learn-co-curriculum/react-ts-jsx/README.md

 }
 ```

 Whoa, isn't this interesting?
-It's HTML, but in our JavaScript... with
+It's HTML, but in TypeScript... with
-JavaScript _inside the HTML!_ Looking at this code, there are some important
+TypeScript _inside the HTML!_ Looking at this code, there are some important
 things to point out:

 ### JSX is _not_ a String

-The JSX in the example is not wrapped in quotes.
-Think of it as another type in
+The JSX in the example is not wrapped in quotes. **We are not interpolating
-JavaScript. **We are not interpolating HTML strings** like we do with
+HTML strings** like we do with `innerHTML`.
+It is considered a `JSX.Element`,
-`innerHTML`.
+a type interface provided by the React library.

+When writing a function component in a React project configured to use TypeScript,
+we do not have to explicitly type the return as a `JSX.Element`.
+TypeScript
+will know to infer it.

 ### JSX is the Return Value of a Function Component